 Control a whacky character on all different means of transport (yes, including Segway and wheelchair) on dangerous tracks until their comical blood spewing bodies finally cross the finish line … or die.
 That is the brief for the full Happy Wheels game that has developed somewhat of a cult following for its humorous nature and ability to waste away hours.

 To start, all you need is a basic understanding of how to work the arrow keys and you’re ready to go.
-More complex controls may be needed as you become more experienced such as the ability use a special action, which changes according to the vehicle, with the space bar.
-For a first timer though, it shouldn’t take too long at all to pick up.
+More complex controls may be needed as you become more experienced such as the ability to use a special action, which changes according to the vehicle, with the space bar.
+For a first-timer though, it shouldn’t take too long at all to pick up.

 Even in writing this article, I’ve had to go back and test the game out and I can say with my hand on my heart that it is a truly entertaining game perfect for any office or classroom in the world.
 Have fun!